top of page

 What is a concussion?

 A concussion is a mild traumatic brain injury (mTBI) that may cause cognitive, emotional, and/or physical changes.
 The vast majority of brain injuries (70-90%) are considered "mild".
 Symptoms typically improve within the first few weeks after the injury.
-However, approximately 15-20% of individuals experience difficulties past 12 weeks.
+However, approximately 15-20% (or more!) of individuals experience difficulties past 12 weeks.
 They may be diagnosed with post-concussion symptoms/syndrome.

 Post-Concussion Symptoms may include difficulties with the following: